COVID-19 (Coronavirus Disease 2019)

 Caring for Your Child at Home Until Test Results are Known

-- If your child has been tested for SARS-CoV-2 because they have signs and symptoms of COVID-19, for the safety of your family, please begin the practices listed below until you are called with testing results:
+- If your child has been tested for COVID-19 because they have signs and symptoms, for the safety of your family, start the practices listed below until you get the results:

-- Start home isolation: keep your child at home except to get medical care.
+- Start home isolation.
+Keep your child at home, except to get medical care.
 Have your child avoid large group gatherings, including public areas and public transportation.
-Children and adolescents should not go to school or work until you have been notified that it is safe to do so.
+Children and adolescents should not go to school or work until you have been told it is safe to do so.

-- As much as possible, keep your child away from other members of your household as much as possible.
-If you can, have your child remain in a separate room and use a separate bathroom.
+- Keep your child away from other members of your household as much as possible.
+If you can, have your child stay in a separate room and use a separate bathroom.

 - Avoid close face-to-face contact as much as possible.

-- Do not let your child share household items, such as dishes, utensils, towels and bedding with others until the item is washed.
-Be sure to wash items thoroughly with soap and water after each use.
+- Do not let your child share household items, such as dishes, utensils, towels, and bedding until they have been washed well with soap and water after each use.

 - Avoid unnecessary visitors in your home.

 If Your Child is Positive for COVID-19

-- Continue with all the measures as listed above to prevent the spread of COVID-19.
+- Continue with all the practices listed above to prevent the spread of COVID-19.

-- Follow all recommendations provided by your child’s health care provider.
+- Follow all recommendations from your child’s health care provider.

 How COVID-19 is Treated

-- Encourage your child to drink plenty of age-appropriate fluids.
+- Have your child to drink plenty of age-appropriate fluids.

 - Have your child to rest often.

-- Never give your child products containing ASPIRIN unless instructed specifically by a doctor.
+- Never give your child products containing ASPIRIN, unless told by a doctor.

-- You may give fever-reducing medicine, such as acetaminophen, as needed.
-Before taking ibuprofen, check with your doctor to make sure it is okay.
+- You may give fever-reducing medicine, such as acetaminophen (Tylenol®), as needed.
+Before taking ibuprofen (Motrin® or Advil®), check with your doctor or health care provider to make sure it is okay.
 FOLLOW ALL PACKAGE DOSING INSTRUCTIONS.

 - Do NOT ignore symptoms that get worse.